stat545ubc-2023/mda-YRC10/README.md

 The [README.md](./README.md/) file includes a description of the project.

 The folder [Milestone1](./Milestone1/) is related to the first Mini Data-Analysis project.
 It includes the [mini-project-1.Rmd](./Milestone1/mini-project-1.Rmd) file and its [markdown](./Milestone1/mini-project-1.md) format.
-The code in our repository can be previewed through Github.
-Also, the code can be downloaded to RStudio.
+The markdown file in the repository can be previewed through Github.
+Also, the .Rmd file can be downloaded to RStudio.

 ## Reminder
 If you want to update any files, always pull from the master branch first!